tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 certificates in PSK mode.
 (This is not true with use of the "tls_cert_with_extern_psk" extension
 {{?I-D.ietf-tls-tls13-cert-with-extern-psk}}.)

-The other property violations can be demonstrated with three attacks of increasing severity.
+In the following sub-sections, we list attacks that demonstrate violations of these properties when the fundamental PSK assumption does not hold.

-### Simple redirection
+### Redirection (Selfie-style)
 This attack simply requires the adversary to reroute messages without changing any of their contents.

 Let the group of peers who know the key be `A`, `B`, and `C`.
-The attack proceeds as follows.
+The attack proceeds as follows:
 1. `A` sends a `ClientHello` to `B`
 2. The attacker intercepts the message and redirects it to `C`
 3. `C` responds with to `A`